English Language

 About

-The graduates from this department are able to manage and make plans for educational institutions, as they acquire the skills that qualify them to manage educational institutions, plan programs and projects that intend to develop the education sector, and to prepare a generation of educational leaders.
+What distinguishes the department from other departments in the college is that its outputs are capable of managing and planning educational institutions, and they acquire skills that qualify them to manage educational institutions, and to plan programs and projects that will develop the education sector and prepare a generation of educational leaders, in addition to its ability to teach curricula that have Relationship with educational administration.

 Mission

-Providing students with knowledge foundations and scientific skills in the field of administration using modern educational and training methods locally and globally.
+- Providing students with the knowledge foundations and scientific skills in the field of management using modern educational and training methods to achieve excellence locally and globally.

-Professional development for faculty members and the provision of studies, consultations, and development programs in educational administration that contribute to community service.
+- Professional development for faculty members and providing consulting studies and development programs in educational administration that contribute to community service.

-Developing methods of scientific research by conducting research in the field of administration that addresses many educational problems and issues, and which contribute to supervision and administrative planning.
+- Developing scientific research methods by preparing research in the fields of administration that help address many educational problems and issues, and that contribute to educational supervision and planning.

-Seeking active partnership with educational institutions by preparing and training qualified educational leaders.
+- Achieving effective partnership with educational institutions by contributing to the preparation and development of qualified educational leaders.

 Goals